What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Choose the best Hanok Stay in Seoul

-While usually temples are hidden outside of Seoul, in the mountain areas, there are a few options in the city as well.
+While temples are usually hidden outside of Seoul, in the mountain areas, there are a few options in the city as well.

-Read more about a templestay and book one here!
+Read more about a temple stay and book one here!

 Where to stay in Seoul for first-timers – by area